-- (2) Traffic modeling and prediction.
-Beyond the low-level object detection and tracking, there has been a consistent interest in modeling and predicting traffic patterns using information obtained from camera sensor networks.
-The goals of the application typically include path discovery [Kettnaker and Zabih 1999; Melo et al. 2006], traffic statistics prediction [Guitton et al. 2007; Tubaishat et al. 2009], and accident detection [Kamijo et al. 2000; Bramberger et al. 2006], to name a few.
-A concrete example using CITRIC motes is presented in Shuai et al. [2010].
-Without assuming camera calibration and reconstruction of global object tracks, the work utilizes a Bayesian framework to predict the traveling time of moving objects, estimate the object paths probabilistically, and perform object association between multiple camera views in the region of interest. - (3) Human behavior interpretation.
+- (3) Human behavior interpretation.
 Another important topic in camera sensor networks is interpreting more complex human behavior, activities, and intent.
 The intent of humans under surveillance must be considered in the context of the surrounding environment.
-Therefore, analyzing the relations between humans and their surrounding 3D structures has been the main focus of several studies (see [Sankaranarayanan et al. 2009] and the references therein).
+Therefore, analyzing the relations between humans and their surrounding 3-D structures has been the main focus of several studies (see [Sankaranarayanan et al. 2009] and the references therein).
 A recent work [Tron et al. 2008] also studied robust estimation of object poses using a camera network.
-When an object is observed by multiple cameras, its 3D pose would be determined by a distributed averaging consensus algorithm directly on the manifold of 3D rigid-body transformations.
+When an object is observed by multiple cameras, its 3-D pose would be determined by a distributed averaging consensus algorithm directly on the manifold of 3-D rigid-body transformations.
 Finally, systems based on grammatical inference have been proposed to classify more complex human behavior and intent (see [Lymberopoulos et al. 2008; Geyik and Szymanski 2009] and the references therein).
-For instance, Lymberopoulos et al. [2008] propose a system called BScope to interpret human activity patterns in an assisted-living application. - (4) Large-scale, multipurpose camera sensor networks.
-Eventually, any real-world deployment of a large-scale camera sensor network would prefer the system to support a diverse list of applications, which may or may not be well defined at the time of deployment.
-Kulkarni et al. [2005] advocate a heterogeneous, multi-tier sensor network to reconcile the traditionally conflicting design goals of latency and energy-efficiency.
-In VideoWeb [Nguyen et al. 2009], the authors argue that it is still a challenge to create a robust wireless network to support multiple high-bandwidth video cameras at their peak performance, while another challenge is to make the entire camera system reconfigurable to implement a variety of real-world, real-time surveillance applications.
+For instance, [Lymberopoulos et al. 2008] proposes a system called BScope to interpret human activity patterns in an assisted-living application. - (4) Large-scale, multi-purpose camera sensor networks.
+Eventually, any real-world deployment of a large-scale camera sensor network would prefer the system to support a diverse list of applications, which may or may not be well-defined at the time of deployment.
+In [Kulkarni et al. 2005], the authors advocate a heterogeneous, multi-tier sensor network to reconcile the traditionally conflicting design goals of latency and energy-efficiency.
+In VideoWeb [Nguyen et al. 2009], the authors argue that it is still a challenge to crease a robust wireless network to support multiple high-bandwidth video cameras at their peak performance; while another challenge is to make the entire camera system reconfigurable to implement a variety of real-world, real-time surveillance applications.
 Despite these pioneering works, it is fair to say that many open problems abound in this topic.